An adroable bunny craft activity, with print-and-go template. A perfect Easter craft!

 So Easter is not far away!
 Can anyone else hear the distant footsteps of the Easter bunny?

-Well, here at Math, Kids and Chaos, we are well and truly getting into the Easter spirit with an Easter bunny craft.
+Well, here at The Craft Balloon, we are well and truly getting into the Easter spirit with an Easter bunny craft.

 Today we have been making Easter bunnies to decorate our house with to give it a bit of Easter flair.

-This craft is perfect for preschoolers so if you have a bit of spare time and are looking for something creative to do with your young children, read on.
+This craft is perfect for children of all ages so if you have a bit of spare time and are looking for something creative to do with your kiddos (or students!), read on.

 What you will need